AnastasiyaDziaruhina/BMI-Calculator/README.md

 <h2>Goals</h2>

-+ How to create multi-screen apps with animated navigation.
++ Multi-screen app with animated navigation.
 + Optional binding, optional chaining and the nil coalescing operator.
 + How to create classes and difference between classes and structs.
 + Pass by value vs. pass by reference.